redis/redis-doc/commands/bitfield_ro.md

 @return

-@array-reply: An array with each entry being the corresponding result of the subcommand given at the same position.
+@array-reply: An array of @number-reply, each entry being the result of the corresponding subcommand.